 Hambleton's Round O is an English Country Dance.
-It was published by Playford (John Young) in 1710 in The Dancing Master, Vol. the Second.
-It was interpreted by Bernard Bentley in 1962.
+It was published by Playford (John Young) (website) in 1710 in The Dancing Master, Vol. the Second.
+It was interpreted by Bernard Bentley in 1962 and published in The Fallibroome Collection, Vol. 1.
 Found in The Playford Ball.
 It is a proper Triple Minor dance.
-The dance lasts 16 bars.
+The minor set lasts 16 bars.

 The first couple cast off, the man going the Hey with the third couple, and the woman with the second couple, then turn Hands in the second couples place; then the first woman changes place with the second man and the first man do the same with the second woman, then Hands half round and turn single, then Right and Left into the second couples places.